spbk/int-lit-node-junk-tracker-3000/SETUP.md

 You should now be able to access the Express server at `http://localhost:3001`.

-### Starting the React Development Server
+### Starting the Development Server

     yarn start
     # or
     npm start

-You should now be able to access the React app at `http://localhost:3000`.
+You should now be able to access the app at `http://localhost:3000`.

 ## Notes